-The final product amphotericin B is obtained by isolating amphotericin A and purifying it.
+The final product is obtained by isolating component A and purifying B.

-We screened out the solid medium suitable for the growth of the bacterium as the MS medium.
+The solid medium suitable for the growth of the bacterium is screened out as the MS medium.

-The optimal fermentation carbon and nitrogen sources were glucose and beef paste.
+The optimal carbon and nitrogen sources were glucose and beef paste.

 One of the optimal glucose concentrations was 45 g/L, the optimal beef paste concentration was 40 g/L, and the optimal carbon to nitrogen ratio was 1:1.

-After the yield of amphotericin B by the process above could reach 2710 mg/L.
+The yield by the process above could reach 2710 mg/L.